Welcome to Spring Lake!

 - We agree with Michigan lawmakers that siblings should be kept together in a single school district whenever possible.
 As a result, siblings of current non-resident students may receive preference in filling district openings.

 - SLPS is not required to provide transportation for Schools of Choice students under either program.
-For more information, please visit the Transportation page using the link button below.
+For more information, please visit our Transportation Department page.

 - The Michigan High School Athletic Association requires a 60-day waiting period for students in grades 10 – 12 after enrolling in a new district under Schools of Choice before they are eligible to participate in athletics.